ShunSakurai/check_forbidden/README.md

 - You can open the program by double-clicking Check Forbidden.exe or its alias
 - Choose bilingual file(s) by clicking "Bilingual" or by typing / pasting the path to the file
 - Choose CSV or text file(s) containing the list of forbidden terms
 - Specify the path and the name of the result file to be exported if necessary, by unselecting the check box.
-The default path is the first bilingual file's path + "checked_result.csv"
+The default path is the first bilingual file's path + "checked_result.html"
 - Click "Run!"
 - The result is displayed in the Command Prompt.
-If exporting is enabled and any matches are found,  they are also exported into a CSV file
+If exporting is enabled and any matches are found, they are also exported into an HTML file
-- Press "Enter" key or click "X" (close) button to exit the program
+- Click "X" (close) button to exit the program

 ![Result](https://raw.github.com/wiki/ShunSakurai/check_forbidden/check_forbidden_result.png)